Course-Monster/Drools/Course Material/labs/Drools Lab.md

 # **Folder for drools usecase lab**

-To enhance your `lab.md` for the Drools UseCase lab, I'll add more detailed instructions, missing code snippets, and steps to make the README visually appealing and comprehensive.
+To enhance your `Drools Lab.md` for the Drools UseCase lab, I'll add more detailed instructions, missing code snippets, and steps to make the README visually appealing and comprehensive.
 Let's start by structuring the document into clear sections, including prerequisites, setup instructions, build and deployment guides, Docker configurations, and case studies with Drools.
 # Drools UseCase Lab Guide

 This lab guide is designed to walk you through the setup, build, and deployment of a Drools-based project utilizing Java, Docker, Spring Cloud, Spring Boot, and PostgreSQL.